HippyHay/linked-blog-starter-md/Real Estate/Chapter 5.md

 **Comparative market analysis (CMA)** is a report that compares the prices of recently sold or listed homes ("comparables") in order to estimate the market value of a similar property (the "subject property") located in the same area.

+CMAs, though similar in some ways to an appraisal, are NOT appraisals and may NOT be represented as an appraisal.

+## Zillow = WebMD